lidat/knowledge-center/pages/knowledgedocs/Agents and Managers/Messaging Best Practices for Agents.md

 A: If there is a very active conversation, you can tell the customer you are taking a break.
 You can give them the option to wait, or to be transferred to another agent.

-*Note: Due to the SLA and general demand, transferring to another agent may include a longer wait time for the customer before he is served.*
+<div class="note">Note: Due to the SLA and general demand, transferring to another agent may include a longer wait time for the customer before he is served.</div>

 #### I want to go on a lunch break, which is a 45-minute break.
 Should I tell my customer?